Many people think that a "fever" is any temperature above 98.6 degrees Fahrenheit (equal to 37.0 degrees Celsius).

 How you take a temperature depends partly on how old your child is, and partly on the kind of thermometer you use.

-The old-fashioned mercury-filled glass thermometer takes a long time to work.
+The old-fashioned mercury-filled glass thermometer takes a long time to

-poisonous, and hard to clean up if it's spilled.
+very hard to clean up if it's spilled.
 Some communities now offer

 free non-mercury thermometers to people who turn in their old mercury